matteo-dinoia/distributed_mmio/README.md

 Lightweight Templated `C++` library for local or distributed reading of Matrix Market files.

+This repository integrates with MtxMan ([https://github.com/ThomasPasquali/MtxMan](https://github.com/ThomasPasquali/MtxMan)) to simplify the management of Matrix Market files, check it out!

 ## Including "Distributed MMIO" in your project

 Copy the repo into your project or clone it as a git submodule.